Start your pain-free journey today!

 The recumbent bike is absolutely my favorite way to do this.
 You get continuous motion of your knee and you are using your quadriceps, hamstrings, and calves to propel this motion.
 This will help to bring appropriate amounts of blood flow to the area while simultaneously helping to get rid of swelling.

-How to perform the recumbent bike exercise.
+How to perform the recumbent bike exercise with a meniscus tear.

 Start sitting in the bike with both feet on the pedals.
 Make sure the resistance is on the lowest setting and gently start to rotate the pedals forward.
 If you do not encounter pain or stiffness then continue to pedal until you perform a full revolution and then continue to do this at a comfortable pace for 5 minutes.